sksarankumar2005/Plant-Disease-Detection-System-for-Sustainable-Agriculture/Week 1/README.md

 # Plant Disease Detection System for Sustainable Agriculture
-Training on Plant Disease Classification for AICTE Internship Cycle 4
+Training on Plant Disease Detection for AICTE Internship Cycle 4

-Dataset is taken from Kaggle:
+Dataset and ideas are taken from Kaggle with the hep of mentor: https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset
-https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset